OfficeDev/office-scripts-docs/docs/resources/samples/get-table-data.md

 ## Use in Power Automate

-For how to use such a script in Power Automate, see [similar sample](email-chart-image.md).
+For how to use such a script in Power Automate, see [Create an automated workflow with Power Automate](../../tutorials/excel-power-automate-returns.md#create-an-automated-workflow-with-power-automate).